niekkerssies/Range-model/README.md

 ![Untitled](https://github.com/niekkerssies/Range-model/assets/125357452/3aa87b21-db99-4d5e-a0d0-a90c31c1c010)

-Overall, the simulations show the role simple physical constraints (location, communication range, and movement) can play in the formation of networks.
+Overall, the simulations show the extensive role simple physical constraints (location, communication range, and movement) can play in the formation of networks.
 Also simulated are some common hypothetical diffusion processes on top of these networks, in order to illustrate the differences this may lead to in outcomes of collective processes such as cultural evolution and information sharing.